leylakangari/leylakangari/README.md

 A responsible and self-motivated developer with good eye for design who takes immense pride in her work. with over 9 years  experience.

-- 🔭 I’m currently working on ...
-React Native
+- 🔭 I’m currently working on ... nextjs
-- 🌱 I’m currently learning ...
-NodeJS
+- 🌱 I’m currently learning ... ai
 - 🤔 I’m looking for help with ...
-ReactJS/React Native
+ReactJS
 - 💬 Ask me about ... anything around front-end
 - 📫 How to reach me: ... drop a line to kangari.leyla@gmail.com
 - 😄 Pronouns: ... leyli